Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 - In a large bowl, mix together a streusel topping to make my pumpkin streusel muffins!

 - This recipe calls for 1 cup pumpkin puree, but you can substitute that for other pureed vegetables.
 Try zucchini, or butternut squash!
-Just make sure the veggies aren’t watery, press them with a paper towel first if you think they are.
+Just make sure the veggies aren’t watery.

 - I prefer to eat these with a bit of cream cheese, but you can also add butter or drizzle them with some maple syrup.